Ringmaster (comics): Maynard Tiboldt

-Maynard Tiboldt was born in Vienna, Austria to the original Ringmaster of Death Fritz Tiboldt, and his wife Lola.
+Maynard Tiboldt was born in Vienna, Austria to the original Ringmaster, Fritz Tiboldt, and his wife Lola.
 He inherited the Circus when his parents were murdered.

 The Ringmaster is a powerless man with a unique hat which is designed to hypnotize people, thus allowing him to take complete control over their actions.
-He originally traveled across America as the manager, director, and ringmaster of his small traveling circus, which was actually a front for his "Circus of Crime"; The Human Cannonball, The Clown, Bruto the Strongman, The Great Gambonnos (acrobats and gymnasts) and Princess Python the Snake Charmer.
+He originally traveled across America as the manager, director, and ringmaster of his small traveling circus, which was actually a front for his "Circus of Crime"; The Human Cannonball, The Clown, Bruto the Strongman, The Great Gambonnos (two acrobat brothers), and Princess Python the snake charmer.
 During their show, he would hypnotize the crowd and send his lackeys out to steal any valuables on the victim's person.
 Once, while engaging in this activity, he managed to enslave the Hulk when he was under the control of Rick Jones who was attending a performance.
 However the Hulk captured him when he tried to escape in a chariot.

-Bringing this act to New York, he fought Spider-Man and Daredevil, whose blindness prevents Ringmaster from hypnotizing him, for the first time, though he was briefly able to place Spider-Man under his control.
-After this failure, he briefly abandoned the Circus of Crime, who became the Masters of Menace (a name Princess Python thought up) led by the Clown.
+Bringing this act to New York, he fought Spider-Man and Daredevil, whose blindness prevents Ringmaster from hypnotizing him, though he was briefly able to place Spider-Man under his control.

+After this failure, he briefly abandoned the Circus of Crime, who became the Masters of Menace (a name Python thought up) led by the Clown.
 He came back to steal their loot after their capture by Spider-Man, but was captured by the police instead along with the rest.

-The Ringmaster next attempted to enlist recent Avengers inductees Hawkeye, Quicksilver, and Scarlet Witch as circus performers, but instead wound up defeated by them, though he claimed they tried to rob him making them wanted by the Police, though it is later claimed the DA got the truth out of Princess Python.
+The Ringmaster next attempted to enlist recent Avengers inductees Hawkeye, Quicksilver, and Scarlet Witch as circus performers, but instead wound up defeated by them, though he claimed they tried to rob him making them wanted by the Police, though it is later claimed the DA got the truth out of Python.
 He later schemed to blow up Avengers Mansion during the wedding of Yellowjacket and the Wasp and defeated Jarvis, but fought and was defeated by the Avengers.
 He later enlisted a mind-controlled Ulik as an accomplice, but was defeated by Thor.
 With Blackwing, he battled Daredevil once again.
 He also battled Power Man and Black Goliath.
-Ringmaster later helped Namor the Sub-Mariner and the Shroud secretly enter Latveria.
-He later captured the sea-nymph Meriam, and fought the Hulk again.
+Ringmaster later helped Namor and the Shroud secretly enter Latveria.
+He later captured the sea-nymph Meriam and fought the Hulk again.

 The Ringmaster later enlisted Howard the Duck as an unwilling accomplice, but was defeated by Howard and Iris Raritan.
-Ringmaster battled the Thing, Iceman, and Giant-Man.
+Ringmaster battled the Thing, Iceman, and Bill Foster as Giant-Man.
 Ringmaster next pitted a mind-controlled Hulk against the Dragon Man.
 The Ringmaster was later hired by the Headmen to test She-Hulk's strength and invulnerability.
 He later attempted to reform, but helped the Circus of Crime escape from the police after battling Power Pack.
 He was released from prison in Doc Samson's custody, and assists in the therapy that creates the Merged Hulk personality for Bruce Banner when his MPD was causing him serious psychological damage.